alex3dd/dockerfile-patch/README.md

 templates.

 dockerfile-patch can gather system facts from Docker images (supported Docker image facts: osfamily, operatingsystem, kernelrelease and architecture).
-These system facts can be used to customize the Jinja2 templates that are going to be used to patch your Dockerfile.
+These system facts can be used to customize your Dockerfile patch (Jinja2 template).

 ## Example